Proudly Serving Colorado Springs and South Denver

 The Role of Regular Maintenance and Inspections

 Inspect your home regularly, focusing on areas prone to moisture and humidity.
-This includes your basement, attic, bathroom, kitchen, and any other areas where water is frequently used.
-Look out for signs of water damage, such as discoloration, peeling wallpaper or paint, and a musty smell.
+This includes your basement, attic, bathroom, kitchen, and other areas where water is frequently used.
+Look for signs of water damage, such as discoloration, peeling wallpaper or paint, and a musty smell.

 Understanding Mold Removal and Remediation Cost FAQs